rprechelt/zhaires.py/README.md

     $ cd zhaires.py
 	$ pip install --user -e .

+#### Testing Your New Installation

 You should then make sure that the installation was successful by trying to import `zhaires`

     $ python -c 'import zhaires'

-If you wish to develop new features in `zhaires`, you will also need to install some additional dependencies so you can run our unit tests
+If you wish to develop new features in `zhaires.py`, you will also need to install some additional dependencies so you can run our unit tests

     $ pip install --user -e .[test]

-Once that is completed, you can run the unit tests directory from the `zhaires` directory
+Once that is completed, you can run the unit tests directory from the `zhaires.py` directory

     $ python -m pytest tests